 We’ve all learnt that this is definitely not the case, especially when it comes to credit control.
 One of the thins you should never do when it come to credit control is ignore it.
 Credit control is one of those tasks that, if left unattended for long enough, can cause significant issues.
 The odd late payment here and there will turn into frequent late payers, which will eventually turn into aged debt.
 When this happens, it can be incredibly difficult to get your accounts looking healthy again.
 You’ll have to spend a significant amount of time chasing late payers, some of whom will be reluctant to pay at all now so much time has passed, and you may find that you actually lose money in the long run.

 The best thing you can do for your business is to tackle credit control head-on.
 Get a system put in place that works for you and follow it through regularly to ensure aged debt is being kept to a minimum and cash flow remains positive.

 As frustrating as late payments can be, it’s important that your emotions are kept out of credit control as much as possible.
 We know it can feel like a personal attack on your business when that late payer fails to make a payment again, but more often than not, they’ve just forgotten.

 Remembering that credit control isn’t personal when dealing with late payers is a great way to avoid some of the stereotypes associated with the credit control process.
 Awkward phone calls, confrontation and severing customer relationships are all concerns some of our credit control clients have expressed in the past.
-Maintaining a level head and a polite, professional manner will ensure you get the results you need, without all the awkward bits.
+And, in all honesty, they all have the potential to happen.
+This is why taking it personally is one of the things you should never do when it comes to credit control.
+Instead, maintaining a level head and a polite, professional manner will ensure you get the results you need, without all the awkward bits.

 3. Wait for Late Payments